Resources

 Whether your church is brand new, or centuries-old, its development will have been relative to the surrounding area and community.
 Even in the U.S., there are old churches that date back to the 1700s, so your church may have maintenance requirements that another doesn’t.

 With that in mind, be aware that each step mentioned here won’t necessarily be relevant to your situation and church, so your own church facility management may vary.
-This post will cover issues that will apply to most churches and the most commonly occurring issues.
+This post will cover issues that will apply to most churches and the most commonly occurring issues that should be looked at to maintain a safe and welcoming environment.

-Keep in mind, there is more to maintaining a church than outward appearance –many vital operations depend on the hidden electrical and plumbing needs behind the scenes.
+Keep in mind, there is more to maintaining a church than outward appearance.
+Many vital church operations depend on the hidden electrical and plumbing needs behind the scenes.
 Our church maintenance tips will cover all of that.

 Let’s start from the top and work our way down.